 No, this will not be an academy study.

-NASA established the Independent Study as a means to securing the counsel of community experts across diverse areas on matters relevant to potential methods of study for unidentified aerial phenomena (UAP).
+NASA established the Independent Study as a means to securing the counsel of community experts across diverse areas on matters relevant to potential methods of study for unidentified anomalous phenomena (UAP).
 The UAP Independent Study serves as a community-based, interdisciplinary forum for soliciting and coordinating community analysis and input and providing advice.

 This nine-month study does not involve an independent review board.
 NASA uses independent reviews for early-stage strategic missions to put these important and complex science missions on the path to success.